sdkitagawa/sdkitagawa/README.md

 * 💫 Always aiming at **usability** and **code performance** at all costs.
 * ✔️ Always learning backend technologies.
-* :octocat: Also surfing on artificial intelligence stuff.

 ## Tech Stack - Main Languages